zqqqqz2000/shshsh/README.md

 To install shshsh from source, clone the repository and run: `pip install poetry;poetry install`

+⚠️ **If you are using python3.8**: Be very careful with python function Pipe, there are known bugs!

 ## Basic Usage
 You can use `I >> "[command]"` or `Sh("[command]")`in any Python project.